-GB curlers keep up semi-final push
+GB curlers keep up semi hopes in thriller

 |Coverage: Watch live on BBC TV, BBC iPlayer, BBC Red Button and online; listen on BBC Radio 5 Live and BBC Sounds; live text and highlights on BBC Sport website and mobile app

-British curling pair Jen Dodds and Bruce Mouat survived an inspired Australia fightback to maintain their semi-final hopes at the Winter Olympics.
+Great Britain's mixed doubles curlers Jen Dodds and Bruce Mouat survived an inspired Australia fightback to maintain their semi-final hopes at the Winter Olympics.

-Leading 6-1 and then 8-6, Britain were pegged back in the last end to force a decider.
+Leading 6-1 and then 8-6, the British pair were pegged back in the last end to force a decider.

-After Mouat's take out in the extra end, Australian Tahli Gill missed her draw to give Britain a scrappy 9-8 win.
+After Mouat's take-out in the extra end, Australia's Tahli Gill missed her draw to give Britain a nervy 9-8 win.

 They now have a record of three wins and one defeat in Beijing.

-Only the top four sides at the end of the group phase will get the chance to play for a medal, with Britain level in second place.
+Only the top four sides at the end of the group phase will get the chance to play for a medal, with Britain sharing second place.

 - Day-by-day guide to the Winter Olympics